How to Sell on Faire

 - Faire reimburses for the shipping fees alongside the settlement for the merchandise, according to the schedule you’ve selected.
-(Immediate payment for an additional 3% or settling the invoice according to the trade credit arrangement for no additional fee)
+(Immediate payment for an additional 3% or settling the invoice in 30 days for no additional fee)

 - Faire passes the shipping charges on to the buyer unless the shopkeeper is taking advantage of a free shipping special.
 In that case, Faire absorbs the cost of shipping.

 - In February 2019, Faire rolled out an optional, automated process for printing shipping labels within the program.
 This eliminates the need to manually input shipping costs and tracking numbers.
 Swing by the Faire FAQ to read more about Faire’s new shipping program.

 Universally, buyers enjoy free shipping on their first order, and shopkeepers enrolled in the “Insider” program enjoy free shipping on every order.
 What’s the Insider program all about?
 I’m glad you asked.

 Faire’s Insider is a recently released program that appears to be in beta testing, currently enrolled by invitation only.

 For $29.99 a month, buyers enjoy free shipping on all orders, early access to new products (which increases the chances of locking in zip code protection- more on that in a bit), and free returns on every order.
 This program is likely to be widely embraced by retailers who frequently use Faire to stock their shelves.
 Buyers can cancel at any time, and the free shipping offer applies to every artisan on the platform.

 HOW DO RETURNS WORK ON FAIRE?